analogdevicesinc/MaximAI_Documentation/README.md

 1. This repo (“Documentation”)

 2. The microcontroller software development kit (MSDK), which contains peripheral drivers and example programs ready to run on the Evaluation Kit:
    [Analog Devices MSDK](https://github.com/Analog-Devices-MSDK/msdk) (includes support for both MAX78000 and MAX78002).
-See [here](https://www.analog.com/media/en/technical-documentation/user-guides/maxim-micro-sdk-maximsdk-installation-and-maintenance-user-guide.pdf) for the most recent SDK Installation Guide.
+See [here](https://www.analog.com/media/en/technical-documentation/user-guides/maxim-micro-sdk-maximsdk-installation-and-maintenance-user-guide.pdf) for the most recent MSDK Installation Guide.

 3. The training repo, which is used for deep learning model development and training:
    [ai8x-training](https://github.com/MaximIntegratedAI/ai8x-training)